 Is my employer liable for sexual harassment?

 Both men and women can be a harasser or a victim of sexual harassment.
-A harasser might be the victim’s supervisor, co-worker, a supervisor or management employee from another area of the company, an executive of the company, or even a customer or client.
+A harasser might a supervisor, co-worker, an executive, or even a customer or client.
 Under certain circumstances, a harasser might even be the same sex as the victim.

-The Supreme Court has developed different sets of rules to determine whether an employer will be liable for sexual harassment depending on who the harasser is.
-As a result, employer liability in harassment cases is a complex question that requires guidance from an experienced attorney.
+Different legal standards determine whether an employer will be liable for harassment depending on who the harasser is.
+That means employer liability in sexual harassment cases is a complex question that requires guidance from a skilled sexual harassment lawyer.

-What are the remedies for sexual harassment claims?
+What damages are there in sexual harassment cases?

-Victims of sexual harassment are entitled to a variety of remedies designed to put them in the same position as though the harassment did not occur.
-Those remedies might include lost back pay, front pay, and other out-of-pocket expenses incurred as a result of the harassment.
-The employee can also recover compensatory damages for emotional distress caused by the harassment.
-Both Ohio and federal law also permit the employee to recover punitive damages against the employer in some circumstances, designed to punish malicious conduct and deter others in the future.
-In addition, employees may be able to recover their attorney fees and the costs of pursuing their rights in court.
+Victims of sexual harassment are entitled to a variety of remedies.
+They include back pay, front pay, and other out-of-pocket expenses incurred as a result of the harassment.
+The employee can also recover pain and suffering damages for emotional distress.
+In addition, both Ohio and federal law allow the employee to recover punitive damages against the employer in some circumstances, designed to punish malicious conduct and deter others in the future.
+Lastly, employees may be able to recover the attorney fees of their sexual harassment attorney, and the costs of pursuing their rights in court.

 There are many reasons why victims do not report sexual harassment.
-Some of them include feelings of guilt or shame.
-Another common reason is fear of retaliation.
-Fortunately, however, the laws that ban sexual harassment also forbid retaliation against individuals who oppose or report it.
+Victims often mistakenly feel they are somehow to blame (they most definitely are not).
+They might also feel guilt or shame.
+And perhaps most of all, they might fear retaliation.
+Fortunately, sexual harassment law forbids retaliation against individuals who oppose or report it.

-It can take courage to report sexual harassment.
+It takes courage to report sexual harassment.
 But you should report it.
-Not only does the law protect you from retaliation if you do, it might not protect you if you don’t; you cannot expect the harassment to stop unless you take action.
-Most sexual harassers will continue their behavior until someone stops them.
-In some cases, the harasser’s conduct will get worse over time if allowed to continue.
-And chances are, you are not the only victim.
+Not only does the law protect you if you do, it might not protect you if you don’t: you can’t expect the harassment to stop unless you take action.
+Most sexual harassers will continue until someone stops them.
+We have seen many times when the harasser’s conduct got much worse because nobody stopped him.
+And chances are you are not the only victim.
 It is not uncommon for harassers to move from one victim to the next because nobody stops them.
 At some point, someone has to speak out.